First Published on March 23, 2022

 What is the best time to visit Sigiriya Fortress?

-In terms of the weather, the best months to visit Sigiriya would be between December to April, when the weather is cooler and the rains minimal.
+The best season to visit Sigiriya is from December to April, when the weather is cooler and the rains minimal.
 The preceding months – October to December sees heavy rainfall while the rest of the year is extremely hot.

 Sigiriya rock is best climbed in the morning when the heat is not too harsh.
 This would be around 7 am.
 Alternately, you can attempt a climb and visit at around 3 pm